colonelpanic8/okcupyd/README.md

 someone from making too many requests in too short of a timespan and bringing down the wrath of the OKCupid powers-that-be.
 This length of time can be modified by changing the number assigned to `DELAY` in settings.py.

+<h3>Why x/y/z giving me an error message?</h3>

+OKCupid updates its site frequently, and it can be difficult to keep up.
+If you run into an error, feel free to create an issue or send a pull request, and I'll get to it as quickly as possible